herajda/codedu/README.md

 The application will be available at `http://localhost:8080` and no other ports are exposed from the stack.

+The compose file seeds an initial admin and provides a sample `JWT_SECRET`.
+Change these environment variables before deploying to production.

 ### Services
 - **frontend**: SvelteKit static build